fcalderan/Rub2Eur-Bot/README.md

 Replace placeholder values with your actual credentials.

-For Twitter, learn how to obtain these credentials from the [X/Twitter Developer Portal](https://developer.x.com/en).
+For X/Twitter, learn how to obtain these credentials from the [X/Twitter Developer Portal](https://developer.x.com/en).

 ### Running the Bot